Wasserstein projection distance for fairness testing of regression models: Wasserstein projection-based fairness testing for regression models

-By~\Cref{thm:limiting_extension}, we know the asymptotic upper bound of $\mathcal{N} \times \mathcal{T}$ follows a chi-square distribution.
+\end{theorem} By~\Cref{thm:limiting_extension}, we know the asymptotic upper bound of $\mathcal{N} \times \mathcal{T}$ follows a chi-square distribution.
 Since $\theta$ in the limiting distribution depends on $\mathbb{P}$, we need to derive a consistent estimator for $\theta$ so that we can use the limiting distribution for hypothesis testing.
 By the law of large numbers, the denominator in $\theta$ can be estimated by the sample average, that is,

 When the fairness criterion belongs to exact expectation equivalence (see~\Cref{sec:catogorization}), we can tighten the asymptotic upper bound of $\mathcal{T}$ to a limiting distribution using the following theorem. \begin{theorem}[Limiting distribution] Assume the gradient of the regressor, $\nabla_X \mathcal{R}(x, y)$, is locally Lipschitz continuous.
-Under the null hypothesis $\mathcal{H}_0$, with the fairness criterion belonging to exact expectation equivalence, and $\alpha=1$, we have
+Under the null hypothesis $\mathcal{H}_0$, with the fairness criterion belonging to exact expectation equivalence, and $\alpha=1$, we have $\theta$ and $Z'$ are defined the same as in~\Cref{thm:asymptotic_upper_bound}. \end{theorem}